tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Payment-request.md

 <img src="/assets/PaymentRequest/PaymentRequest_03.png" alt="PrintScreen" width="60%"/><br>

 * **Do you charge tax?**: choose if the product price includes taxes.
 If so, select the percentage or fixed amount of the taxes.
+This option is only available in Colombia.

 <img src="/assets/PaymentRequest/PaymentRequest_04.png" alt="PrintScreen" width="60%"/><br>